AlexSunner/drink-plaza/README.md

 - The Recipes gallery section idea came from <https://www.geeksforgeeks.org/css-image-gallery/>
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - Instructions on implementing the fade in animation was taken from <https://blog.devgenius.io/how-to-create-a-fade-in-animation-with-css-fd664da22cd9>
+- How to code the form section in the Subscription page was inspired by the [Love Running Project](https://github.com/AlexSunner/love-running)

 ### Media